 For some, working while attending school can be a good option.
 But if you are not making steady progress toward your degree, you may want to cut back your work hours a bit and add a few more school hours into your schedule.

-- Consider your current financial responsibilities and how much you need to cover the expenses.
+- Keep your current financial responsibilities in mind, plus how much you'll need to meet your other financial obligations.

 - Be sure that you find a job that pays well, which can reduce the amount of time you need to spend working while covering your expenses.

 - Look at alternatives to attending school during the day so you can work.
-Online options, night school and classes that only meet once a week may help you speed up graduating while you continue to work.
+Online options, night school, and classes that only meet once a week can be viable options.

-- Be sure to take advantage of study groups and help that the university offers to help you juggle your situation.
+- Be sure to take advantage of study groups at your college to help you balance both work and school.
 Tutors and study sessions can help if you are juggling a lot and trying to do well in school.

-- If you cannot work and go to school, try increasing your course load to speed up how long it will take you to graduate.
+- If you cannot work and go to school, try increasing your course load so you can graduate more quickly.

 - Take the time to apply for scholarships and grants to help cover your college costs.

 - Work on reducing your expenses.
 Be sure to live as cheaply as possible while in school.
-You may consider living at home to further reduce the costs.
+You may consider living at home to reduce the cost further.